openl2m/openl2m/docs/using/basic_view.rst

 .. |switch-reload-header| image:: ../_static/switch-reload-header.png

 The |hardware-details-header| option adds a few more bits of information to the Information tab below (depending on vendor).
+On most devices, device and stacking information will be read, include serial numbers.
+On Cisco devices, if properly configured, this will add recent log entries (see below).

 .. |hardware-details-header| image:: ../_static/hardware-details-header.png